bvm-org/bvm/README.md

 then due to the implicit default operator, all literal numbers in the source text would have to be explicitly `PUSH`ed onto the stack as by default they would be used as keys to index the dictionary stack.

+The rest of the dictionary stack API (including actually adding and removing dictionaries from this stack) will be covered later.

 ### Lexical Addresses